Top Strategies for Teaching Grammar to English Language Learners

 Integrate opportunities for play

 Incorporating games into grammar instruction can be incredibly effective and engaging.
-You can use games to introduce new structures or reinforce what you’ve just examined, or both!
-Consider games, like Board Race, that utilize TPR (Total Physical Response) to aid in retention and burn a bit of extra energy.
+You can use games to introduce new structures, reinforce what you’ve just examined, or both!
+Consider games like Board Race that utilize TPR (Total Physical Response) to aid in retention and burn a bit of extra energy.

 To play Board Race with a grammar twist: